The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 Headlines.

-What is his main campaign theme?
+What is his main campaign fame?

 Booty.

-It is the guy so focused on money.
+The guy's so focused on money.

-You can't be with what else are we to conclude here?
+What else are we to conclude here?

-Which is fine and dandy except when you're out there saying you're doing all this to learn about poverty.
+Which is fine and dandy, except when you're out there saying you're doing all this to learn about poverty.

-Anyway, the story goes on to list all of his um gaffs and all of his problems of the big house and the all these all these things.
+All of his gaffes and all of his probably the big house and all these things.

-Here's a story from uh what is this?
+Here's a story from what is this?

 Jerusalem Post.

-Uh 70% of insurgents fighting in Iraq come from Gulf countries via Syria, where they are provided with forged passports, according to an Iraqi intelligence officer.
+70% of insurgents fighting in Iraq come from Gulf countries via Syria, where they are provided with forged passports, according to an Iraqi intelligence officer.

-I'm getting confused here.
+Wait, I'm getting confused here.

-Uh thought it was a civil war over there.
+Thought it was a civil war over there.

-All right, from the newspaper.com.
+All right, from thenewspaper.com.

-Uh not quite sure what the newspaper.com is.
+Not quite sure what the newspaper.com is.

 Our show prep knows no bounds, folks.